-- requiring the Respondent pay to the Applicant rental arrears in the amount of \$2,400.00 (p.
-41(4)(a)); - requiring the Respondent to pay future rent on time (p.
-41(4)(b)); - requiring the Respondent to comply with their obligation not to disturb the possession and quiet enjoyment of the rental premises or complex and not breach that obligation again (p.
-4(3)(a) 43(3)(b)); - requiring the Respondent to comply with their obligation to maintain the ordinary cleanliness of the rental premises and not beach that obligation again (p.
+- requiring the Respondent to comply with their obligation not to disturb the possession and quiet enjoyment of the rental premises or complex and not breach that obligation again (p.
+43(3)(a) 43(3)(b)); - requiring the Respondent to comply with their obligation to maintain the ordinary cleanliness of the rental premises and not breach that obligation again (p.
 45(4)(a), p.
 45(4)(b)); - authorizing the Applicant to enter the rental complex after September 15, 2024, to effect the necessary cleaning and require the Respondent to pay the Applicant the reasonable costs associated with the cleaning, should the rental premises not be returned to a satisfactory level of cleanliness (p.
-45(4)(d), ss (83(2)); - terminating the tenancy agreement on October 31, 2024, unless:

-There no further disturbances verified as being caused by the Respondent or persons permitted on the premises by the Respondent are reported to the Applicant;

-The Respondent has failed to maintain the rental premises in an ordinary state of cleanliness;
+45(4)(d), ss(83(2)); - terminating the tenancy agreement on October 31, 2024, unless there are no further disturbances caused by the Respondent or their guests or failed to maintain the rental premises in an ordinary state of cleanliness (p.
+43(3)(d), p.
+45(4)(e), ss.
+83(2)); and - evicting the Respondent from the rental premises, November 1, 2024, should the tenancy be terminated (ss.
+63(4)(a)).